Baptism of children

 services.
 We can even combine a wedding with Thanksgiving or Baptism.

 Potential Godparents must be baptised and should be confirmed – this is Canon (Church) Law.
 And we will need to see evidence of this -- a copy of the Baptism and Confirmation certificate.
 Some people do understandably lose these.
 In that case all they have to do is contact the church where they were baptised and confirmed and request a certificate copy of the relevant entry in the Baptism register.
-Try and think of it like this: you wouldn't ask someone to teach you how to drive, unless they know how to do so themselves.
+Try and think of it like this: you wouldn't ask someone to teach you how to drive, unless they knew how to do so themselves.
 Similarly, the role of a Godparent is to encourage their Godchild on the child’s journey as a Christian, by their own example of how to live as a follower of Christ, and to support their Godchild in prayer.

 The last thing anyone wants is for people to make promises to God that they won’t be able to keep.
 After all I would imagine that like me, you have experienced how hurt you can be if someone breaks a promise made to you.
 Jesus knew what it was like to be let down and hurt by broken promises.
 So, God is hurt if we break our promises to Him.

-Some of the things we will be looking at in the preparation sessions will be:
+Some of the things we will be looking at in the preparation sessions (one of which includes the eating of chocolate!) will be:

 • why you would like child to be baptised